AlexCGoose/Sumiriku-Doc/Sumiriku Secret Doc.md

 *Wondrous Item, Unique, Major (Requires Attunement)* </br>
 The greatest desire of the Infinite Library is to recover the Orb of All Knowledge, Zenchi-No-Tama, left for them by Mikazuki-sama.
 If it cannot be found, it instead must be recreated.

-Tansa-ki (探査機, 'Probe') is a hemisphere of grey moonrock, with carved circles on the flat face and embedded marble details.
+Tansa-ki (探査機, 'Probe') is a hemisphere of grey moon-rock, with carved circles on the flat face and embedded marble details.
 Over the course of 1 minute while holding Tansa-ki, you can touch a creature, alive or dead, a magic item, a book or document, or any other appropriate object as determined by your DM to learn information about the object and store it within Tansa-ki.
 If you touch a creature you learn the creature's statblock.
 If you touch a magic item you learn the item's properties, as if you had cast the Identify spell on it.
 If you touch a book or document, you record all of the information contained within the document.
 When touching any other appropriate object you can learn and record information of your choosing and the DMs approval about that object, such as its appearance or construction.

 As an action while holding Tansa-ki you can recall any record or piece of information previously stored, as a illusionary hologram appears above the rocks surface with the knowledge you request.